Entrance to Hikoji Folk Crafts

 summary

-At Takashiba Deco House, you can enjoy the unique scenery that can only be seen here, such as Miharukoma standing on the roadside, papier-mâché dolls and daruma dolls decorated in large quantities on the eaves, and masks of the Seven Lucky Gods and Tengu.
+At Takashiba Deco House, you can enjoy unique scenery that can only be seen here, such as Miharu-goma standing on the roadside, papier-mâché dolls and daruma dolls displayed in large numbers on the eaves, and masks of the Seven Lucky Gods and Tengu

 Oichi Chaya